-We note that in many pre service training intuitions there is a need to include disability education as a core topic, not as an elective.
+We note that in many preservice training intuitions there is a need to include disability education as a core topic, not as an elective.
 It also needs to be strengthened in the National Teaching Standard.

-We understand that there are a number of jurisdictions to which training in special education is not a prerequisite for teaching special education classes -.
+We understand that there are several jurisdictions to which training in special education is not a prerequisite for teaching special education classes.

-ACSSO's position is very clear:
+ACSSO's position is clear:

-- In-service Education (as professional development) in Special Education teaching strategies should be available to all mainstream teachers. - Appropriate ongoing professional development should also be available to- - Teachers appointed to positions with responsibility for Special Education students.

-• Teachers whose teaching responsibilities change, to include students with a physical, intellectual or social disability.
+- In-service Education (as professional development) in Special Education teaching strategies should be available to all mainstream teachers. - Appropriate ongoing professional development should also be available to- - Teachers appointed to positions with responsibility for Special Education students. - Teachers whose teaching responsibilities change, to include students with a physical, intellectual, or social disability.